chiliang7/fpl_dags/README.md

 <details>
    <summary>Click to Expand</summary>

+Before diving into the analyses, here are what it pulls from the API.
+(There are other information but I don't think they are particularily useful at the moment).
 There are only four tables - `Teams, Player_current_status, player_histories, and Fixtures`.
 Since the amount of data is relatively small.
 I didn't normalize the table.
 The fact table is the `player_current_status` with the other 3 as dimension tables.
 Here is the schema of each one.

 ## Teams
 * id,